unahouExosite/docs/murano/scripting/README.md

 response.message = "Hello world"
 ```

-or you can directly pass the message as function result:
+Or you can directly pass the message as function result:

 ```lua
 return "Hello world"
 ```

-In addition you can also interact with the websocket channel with the following functions.
+In addition, you can also interact with the websocket channel with the following functions:

 ```lua
 websocketInfo.send("Hello") -- Send a message to the channel.